-This may include specific functions like an onboarding process, an enterprise social strategy, an internal calendar of events, mobile notifications for specific announcements, etc.
+This may include specific functions like an onboarding process, an enterprise social strategy, an internal calendar of events, mobile notifications for particular announcements, etc.

 A productive activity in defining the goals for your Intranet is to take a look at what other companies are doing - so you can see what’s possible.
 Ensure you do this after defining your own goals.
-This way you aren’t limited in imagining what’s possible.
-People have a tendency to regurgitate and/or copy the information they have learned if they research first.
+This way, you aren’t limited in imagining what’s possible.
+People have a tendency to regurgitate and copy the information they have learned if they research first.

 Once you have gathered all your information, you’ll be able to start filling in a rough sitemap of your Intranet.

 Determining permissions for who will have read and write access is also a clever idea at this time.
-If you already have identity management in place you will likely be able to transfer user groups straight across.
+If you already have identity management in place, you will likely transfer user groups straight across.

 There are many ways to go about picking Intranet software to use.
-With your goals defined, you’ll be better guided into learning which solution is a good fit.
+With your goals defined, you’ll be better guided in learning which solution is a good fit.

 The Intranet software you choose should be:

-It is also recommended that you consult with your Intranet solution provider to see what they believe is the best configuration for your business.
-After all, these are the people who are use to seeing many different Intranet implementations - your internal experience is likely to be limited.
+We also recommended that you consult with your Intranet solution provider to see what they believe is the best configuration for your business.
+After all, these are the people who are used to seeing many different Intranet implementations - your internal experience is likely to be limited.

 What is your budget going to be?
-Out-of-the-box software costs significantly less than a custom (or even customized) solution.
-Vendors have different pricing structures, either a one-off fee or, more commonly, via a subscription-based model paid each month, or each year.
-You’ll also need to take into account the cost of hosting if you are considering using cloud-based hosting such AWS or Azure.
+Out-of-the-box software costs are significantly less than a custom (or even customized) solution.
+Vendors have different pricing structures, either a one-off fee or, more commonly, via a subscription-based model paid each month or each year.
+You’ll also need to consider the cost of hosting if you are considering using cloud-based hosting such as AWS or Azure.

-As with most IT rollouts, it’s best to start off with a small project to begin with.
+As with most IT rollouts, it’s best to start with a small project, to begin with.
 Choosing your pilot team is a critical exercise to ensuring the success of your eventual full-scale Intranet.